 Lease finance is favored by small business enterprises (SME), and individuals, where cash flow is the lifeblood of the firm.
 A monthly payment, even with interest attached, is often the better option than using cash to purchase capital items.
 It allows the lessee to purchase an expensive item or capitalize on the business over a period, thus alleviating the necessity of finding a significant amount of upfront cash.

 Pros and Cons of Lease Finance

 - A lease contract is often worked over a longer period than a bank loan

-- Cash Flow for business, especially a start-up will not be affected by massive outlay for CapEx
+- Cash Flow for businesses, especially a start-up will not be affected by massive outlay for CapEx

-- Lease payments are tax deductible business expense
+- Lease payments are a tax-deductible business expense

-- It is easier to get leasing finance with poor credit rating
+- It is easier to get leasing finance with a poor credit rating

 - Leasing terms are lower than using another form of capital financing